 Tobacco It is not an offence for people of any age to use cigarettes or other tobacco products but it is an offence for a vendor to sell tobacco products to someone they know to be under 18 years old.
 Since 1st July 2007 smoking in public places has been banned in the UK.

-Minor Tranquillisers are controlled under the Misuse of Drugs Act as Class C drugs but the possession offence is waived so that it is not illegal to possess or use them without a prescription.
+Minor Tranquillisers are controlled under the Misuse of Drugs Act as Class C drugs.
+Possession – Maximum sentence – 2 years/fine/both.
 It is an offence to sell or supply them to another person.
-The exception is temazepam and rohypnol tranquillisers which are illegal to be in possession of without a prescription.

 A history of changes in drug classification